jamessimone/james-coding-blog/posts/idiomatic-salesforce-apex.md

 This exhibits two other important idiomatic Apex patterns:

 - declaring instance variables as `final` whenever possible.
 Let the compiler enforce for you that no changes to these members can occur.
-This is true of many other strongly typed languages as well, regardless of what the nomenclature is; C# uses `readonly` to the same effect, for example.
+This is true of many other strongly typed languages as well, regardless of what the nomenclature is; C# uses `readonly` to achieve the same effect, for example.
-- using `@TestVisible` (or testVisible, Apex isn't case sensitive) when necessary to access deeply nested and otherwise certifiably private state variables can help to reduce test complexity and enforce that object consumers won't have access to things other than what they need in production.
+- using `@TestVisible` (or `@testVisible`, Apex isn't case sensitive) when necessary to access deeply nested and otherwise certifiably private state variables can help to reduce test complexity and enforce that object consumers won't have access to things other than what they need in production.
 I always advise using this pattern _sparingly_, but there's no denying it's quite helpful.

 ---